draeger-lab/ModelPolisher/README.md

 ModelPolisher uses `gradle` to build.
 Make sure you have `gradle (version >= 5.0)` installed in your system before following the procedure below.

 First clone this github project and go to directory `<path>/ModelPolisher/`.
 Then, ModelPolisher can be built using Gradle.
-Gradle runs task `lightJar` by default which produces `jar` file, with dependencies, for ModelPolisher in `<path>/ModelPolisher/target/` directory.
+Gradle runs task `fatJar` by default which produces `jar` file, with dependencies, for ModelPolisher in `<path>/ModelPolisher/target/` directory.
 So, in order to build ModelPolisher run any of following command under `ModelPolisher/` directory:

-`gradle lightJar` or `gradle`
+`gradle fatJar` or `gradle`
 Additionally `gradle devel` is provided to easily run a non-release version with [Docker](#non-release).

-NOTE: `lightJar` requires `postgresql` database(s) to be set-up to run ModelPolisher.
+NOTE: `fatJar` requires `postgresql` database(s) to be set-up to run ModelPolisher.

 # <a name="run-ModelPolisher"></a>How to run ModelPolisher? : Polish Models
 We recommend users to run ModelPolisher [using `docker`](#using-docker), though ModelPolisher can be run [from ModelPolisher `jar`](#using-jar), which is preferred for developers.